When You Realize Your Relationship Is Over

 What if only one partner feels that the relationship is over?

-What should one do when he or she feels the guilt of breaking up with a partner?
+What should one do when feeling guilty about breaking up with a partner?

-Realize that leaving a relationship that did not give either of you the satisfaction you wanted is a step toward happiness.
+Realize that leaving a relationship without the satisfaction you wanted is a step toward happiness.
 It is advisable to talk to friends, family, or even a therapist to help with the feeling of guilt.

 Does it make sense to have second thoughts sometime after a breakup?